bjornmeansbear/sentence-a-day/README.md

 20190218 Designer as Activist.
 Designer as Farmer.
 Designer as Politician.
 Designer as general good doer out in the world -- not in the social design-y way, but just as regular person doing things to improve the contexts of their time and space.
 20190219 What good do any of my design "tools" do me if just being a general good citizen; a general good human; is what I am after?
 20190220 A designer needs to know a lot to really be good these days.
 I don't mean good as in makes formally pleasing work; I mean good as in really improves things; really exemplifies other ways of thinking and being.
 So how does one get this way? is this something to be learned? something to be taught?
 Is pedagogy buildable from these thoughts?
 If i teach in a graphic design program still rooted mainly in typography and static, flat, two-dimensional printed forms, can I do what I am proposing/asking here?
 How do I learn enough about materials, behaviors, situations, philosophy, history, physics, energy, biology, sociology, anthropology, politics, etc. ...
+20190221 If sustainable designers don't make design; what do we make?
+20190222 I talk to much in my class.
+How do I make it more about doing! more about action! and not my doing and actions; all of our doings and actions!